-- On a calendar year basis, the 1098-T form reports total amount of payment(s) received up to the qualified tuition and related expenses on Box1 and the total amount of scholarships/grants that UMMS administered and processed during the calendar year for paying the student's cost of attendance. - 1098-T form of each calendar year is mailed to students by the end of January of the following year. - To ensure prompt receipt of the annual 1098-T form, students are required to keep their Current/Mailing address upto-date in PSCS, by sending the request to the Registrar's Office or updating by themselves online at https://wsa-prd.umasscs.net/psp/wsaprd90/EMPLOYEE/HRMS/?cmd=login&languageCd=ENG&
+- On a calendar year basis, the 1098-T form reports total amount of payment(s) received up to the qualified tuition and related expenses on Box1 and the total amount of scholarships/grants that UMMS administered and processed during the calendar year for paying the student's cost of attendance. - 1098-T form of each calendar year is mailed to students by the end of January of the following year. - To ensure prompt receipt of the annual 1098-T form, students are required to keep their Current/Mailing address up-to-date in PSCS, by sending the request to the Registrar's Office or updating by themselves online through PSCS Student Self Service.